basho/basho_docs/content/riak/kv/3.2.0/configuring/managing.md

 ## Retrieving a Configuration Listing

+**Note:** This command has been deprecated in Riak KV 3.2.0 onwards and will no longer function.

 At any time, you can get a snapshot of currently applied configurations through the command line.
 For a listing of *all* of the configs currently applied in the node: